redis/redis-doc/docs/manual/programmability/lua-debugging.md

-Debugger functions you can call from Lua scripts: redis.debug()        Produce logs in the debugger console. redis.breakpoint()   Stop execution like if there was a breakpoint in the
+Debugger functions you can call from Lua scripts: redis.debug()        Produce logs in the debugger console. redis.breakpoint()   Stop execution as if there was a breakpoint in the
                      next line of code.
 ```